Yeicor/drone-copilot/README.md

-# WIP: Tello Copilot
+# WIP: Drone Copilot

-An application to control a [DJI Tello](https://www.ryzerobotics.com/tello) drone.
+An application to control a [DJI Tello](https://www.ryzerobotics.com/tello) drone (and others in the future).

 ## Features